The metafor Package

 lines(coef(res.a2)[1:3] + coef(res.a2)[4], type="o", pch=15, lty="dotted")

-legend("topright", legend=c("Test Administrator Blind", "Test Administrator Aware"), lty=c("solid", "dotted"), pch=c(19,15), inset=0.01)
+legend("topright", legend=c("Test Administrator Blind", "Test Administrator Aware"),

 title("Estimated Average Effects based on the Additive Model")

 Note how the lines are parallel to each other, as expected under this model.
 Also, the tester factor appears to have only a minor influence on the effect as compared to the weeks factor.
 Finally, while we have treated weeks as a factor, the decrease in the estimated average effect appears roughly linear as we move from the none to the some and high levels.
-Therefore, one could also consider fitting a model where this variable is treated as a quantitative covariate.
+Therefore, one could also consider fitting a model where this variable is treated as a quantitative moderator.
 An example along those lines can be found in the discussion on how to test factors and linear combinations of parameters in mixed-effects meta-regression models.

 Model with Interaction

-Now let's move on to a model where we allow the two factors in the model to interact (note that it is questionable whether such a complex model should even be considered for these data; again, these analyses are for illustration purposes only).
+Now let's move on to a model where we allow the two factors in the model to interact (note that it is questionable whether such a complex model should even be considered for these data; again, these analyses are used for illustration purposes only).
 Such a model can be fitted with:

 res.i1 <- rma(yi, vi, mods = ~ weeks * tester, data=dat)